cblevins/f19-west/schedule.md

 W. 10/16: Promontory Summit
 - Frederick Jackson Turner, "The Significance of the Frontier in American History" [excerpts]
 - Andrés Reséndez, *The Other Slavery* (Ch.
 12)
-- Elliott West, "Jesse James, Borderman"
+- Elliott West, "Jesse James, Borderman" in *The Essential West*.

 **Week 8**

 M. 10/21: The Cherokee Outlet
 - Peggy O’Donnell, ["The Settler Fantasies Woven Into the Prairie Dresses”](https://pictorial.jezebel.com/the-settler-fantasies-woven-into-the-prairie-dresses-1831746430) *Jezebel*, January 30, 2019.
-- Watch episode of *Little House on the Prairie*.
+- Watch your assigned episode of the television series *Little House on the Prairie*.

 W. 10/23: Angel Island
-- Kathryn Schulz, ["Citizen Khan: The Old West's Muslim Tamale King"](https://www.newyorker.com/magazine/2016/06/06/zarif-khans-tamales-and-the-muslims-of-sheridan-wyoming), *The New Yorker*, June 2016
+- Kathryn Schulz, ["Citizen Khan: The Old West's Muslim Tamale King"](https://www.newyorker.com/magazine/2016/06/06/zarif-khans-tamales-and-the-muslims-of-sheridan-wyoming), *The New Yorker*, June 2016.
 - Kelly Lytle Hernandez, [“How Crossing the Border Became a Crime"](http://theconversation.com/how-crossing-the-us-mexico-border-became-a-crime-74604), *The Conversation*, April 30, 2017.

 **Week 9**